- How Compliance can effectively prevent corruption

 Prevent corruption in your company

-Corruption always occurs when employees of companies want to enrich themselves, or when companies hope to be favoured in orders or to settle fraudulent sham payments.
-These cases of fraud are usually only possible through the bribery of decision-makers.
-It starts with "feeding" through gifts.
-The correct handling of gifts is therefore an important component of any anti-corruption compliance.
+Corruption always occurs when employees of companies want to enrich themselves, or when companies promise themselves to be favored in orders or to settle fraudulent bogus services.
+In most cases, these frauds are only made possible by bribing decision-makers.
+It starts with the "feeding" through gifts.
+Proper handling of gifts is therefore an important building block of any anti-corruption compliance.

-Purchasing departments and sales departments are therefore particularly at risk.
-The awarding of public contracts, especially in the construction and real estate sectors, is also regularly affected.
+Purchasing departments and sales are particularly vulnerable corporate areas.
+The awarding of public sector contracts, especially in the areas of construction and real estate, are also regularly affected.
 Corruption is also an issue when it comes to official approvals.
 Here, too, individual companies use bribery to gain economic advantages.

-The number of uncovered cases of corruption is constantly increasing and leads to more and more court rulings with fines, liability of the company and compensation payments.
-Without sufficient anti-corruption compliance, the risks for companies of becoming liable increase rapidly.
-Even the smallest companies can be involved in corruption.
+The number of uncovered cases of corruption is constantly increasing, leading to more and more court rulings involving fines, corporate liability and compensation payments.
+Without sufficient anti-corruption compliance, the risks for companies to be caught in liability are rapidly increasing.
+And small businesses can get caught up in corruption.

 Companies often have to operate in corrupt markets.
 For fear of losing business or not winning, employees of a company can quickly adapt to local customs.
 This is where international regulation and legislation comes in that no longer tolerates corruption.
 This is at the expense of local society, prevents economic development and distorts international trade.
 Money that could benefit businesses, the economy and society is diverted and disappears into dark channels.
 Money laundering and terrorist financing are other dark sides of this issue.
 In addition, corruption is an area in which various parties with a high level of criminal energy come together and make joint agreements to outwit control systems and divert funds.
 A classic, for example, is when sellers issue fictitious invoices that approve criminal contacts from purchasing and controlling in order to divert and divide the income thus gained.
 The calculation of construction services that have never been performed or are billed twice is also such a classic.
 Transparency and effective anti-corruption compliance control systems are the most effective counter-strategies.
 Practical experience shows that corruption can be combated easily and effectively with appropriate compliance measures.
 What is important is the appropriateness of the measures, their continuous implementation and the monitoring of their effectiveness.